MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/installation.md

 ---
-author: guanghaolow
+author: bradben
-description: Learn how to install the Quantum chemistry library and use it with the NWChem computational chemistry platform. ms.author: gulow ms.date: 02/01/2021 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: conceptual
+description: Learn how to install the Azure Quantum chemistry library and use it with the NWChem computational chemistry platform. ms.author: brbenefield ms.date: 07/29/2022 ms.service: azure-quantum ms.subservice: qsharp-guide ms.topic: conceptual